-Under his leadership, the church has grown to over 7,000 members with nearly 80 active ministries.
-The church currently holds four services; three on Sunday and one on Saturday evenings (the only African American Baptist church in the Washington, DC area to do so).
-He is most passionate about today’s youth, and is often recognized for his sermons which promote spiritual, social and intellectual growth amongst young adults.
+Alfred Street Baptist Church is the oldest, largest and most prominent African American church in Northern Virginia.
+Under Dr. Wesley’s leadership, the church has grown to over 7,000 members with nearly 80 active ministries.
+As a result, Alfred Street Baptist Church is the first and only faith-based organization to date, to donate $1 million to the Smithsonian’s National Museum of African American History and Culture (NMAAHC).
+Alfred Street as it is affectionately known in the community; currently holds four services, three on Sunday and one on Saturday evenings (the only African American Baptist church in the Washington, DC area to do so).
+He is most passionate about today’s youth, and is often recognized for his sermons, which promote spiritual, social and intellectual growth amongst young adults.

-Under his direction, a plethora of innovative worship services and ideas have been conceptualized and implemented such as Come As You Are (CAYA).
-CAYA is a worship service for young adults, ages 20–30 something which is held on the first Wednesday of every month.
-A host of innovative spiritual programs, services and study groups have been implemented under Dr. Wesley’s direction such as: the Awana program; which raises children and youth to know, love and serve Christ, Senior’s Bible study, Men’s Bible study, Praying with the Pastor and Chatting with the Pastor, just to name a few.
+A plethora of innovative worship services and ideas have been conceptualized and implemented under his direction, such as the Come As You Are (CAYA) worship service.
+CAYA is designed specifically for young adults, ages 20–30 something which is held on the first Wednesday of every month.
+A host of innovative spiritual programs, services and study groups have been implemented under Dr. Wesley’s direction such as: the AWANA program; which raises children and youth to know, love and serve Christ, Senior’s Bible study, Men’s Bible study, and Praying with the Pastor, just to name a few.

 Reverend Dr. Howard-John Wesley represents the fourth generation of Baptist preachers in his family.
 He is the son of the late Rev. Dr. Alvin J. Wesley and Dr. Helene J. Wesley.
-A 1994 magna cum laude graduate of Duke University; he double majored in Biomedical and Electrical Engineering.
+A 1994 magna cum laude graduate of Duke University; he doubled majored in Biomedical and Electrical Engineering.
 After his first year in medical school, he yielded to God’s call once again and walked away from a medical career to attend seminary in preparation for serving God’s people.
 He attended the Boston University School of Theology where he was a Martin L. King, Jr. Scholar and a 1997 summa cum laude graduate concentrating on Biblical Studies and African-American religious history.
 His passion for preaching and learning led him to the Associated Chicago Theological School’s Doctor of Ministry in Preaching Program where he graduated from the Northern Baptist Theological Seminary with his Doctor of Ministry degree in 2003.